ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 request, the AS MUST display an error to the RO and MUST NOT attempt to redirect the RO back to any client instance even if a [redirect finish method is supplied](#request-interact-callback-redirect).
-If the URI is not hosted by the AS directly, the means of communication between the AS and this URI are out of scope for this specification.
+If the URI is not hosted by the AS directly, the means of communication between the AS and the service provided by this URI are out of scope for this specification.

 The client instance MUST NOT modify the URI when launching it, in particular the client instance MUST NOT add any parameters to the URI.